 In the last year or so a number of sites that offer a service or interact with readers via comments have started using images as a way to authenticate users as living people rather than a piece of software.
 These CAPTCHA images reduce fraudulent accounts used for spam, spreading malware and engaging various other nasty practices.
-A Capcha is an image of a few characters (letters and numbers) without actual meaning, that are deliberately distorted so that a human is usually capable of deciphering them, but a piece of software is not.
+A Captcha is an image of a few characters (letters and numbers) without actual meaning, that are deliberately distorted so that a human is usually capable of deciphering them, but a piece of software is not.
 CAPTCHA stands for Completely Automated Public Turing Test to Tell Computers and Humans Apart.
 There’s a picture of one over there to the left, in case you’ve somehow missed them.

-I think I first noticed them on Yahoo, but captchas have began appearing all over the place, in Google services account creation pages, on Blogger for comment posting, and in various blogging systems via plug-ins.
+I think I first noticed captchas on Yahoo, but captchas have began appearing all over the place, in Google services account creation pages, on Blogger for comment posting, and in various blogging systems via plug-ins.
 The user sees the captcha, decodes it, and then types the nonsensical but short text string in a box to authenticate as a Real Live User.
 I’m sure using CAPTCHA to authenticate users reduces fraudulent accounts and spam comments.

 But I can’t read them, most of the time.
 I suppose you could say I failed the Turing test.
 I’m dyslexic.
-My dyslexia rarely affects my reading, because while a b p and d might as well be the same letter, there’s context so I can figure out what the word is—and it’s not like I’m going to see b, p, and d in the same word all that often.
+My dyslexia rarely affects my reading, because while a b p and d might as well be the same letter, there’s context so I can figure out what the word is—and it’s not like I’m going to see b, p, and d in the same word often.
 I’m actually a good reader.
 Usually.
 But captchas rarely use real words, they tend to mix letters and numbers, and they’re distorted spatially (which I do quite well on my own, thanks).
 In some implementations, captchas include extraneous data like “scratches” as well.
-More often than not, I can’t decode the image and can’t type the letters in the field, and so can’t authenticate myself as human.
+More often than not, I can’t decode the image and so can’t type the letters in the field, and consequently can’t authenticate myself as human.